OlsJacob-FS/clone-netflix/README.md

 ## Overview

 This project is a Netflix clone application built using React.js, Firebase, and Redux.
-The app allows users to browse movies and shows, as well as manage their watchlists.
+The app allows users to browse movies and shows after setting up their login information.

 ## Features